 5. The Sims 4 Cottage Living

-This is a pack that I wish that they would’ve put out YEARS ago.
+This is a pack that I wish they would’ve put out YEARS ago.
 It just felt like it should’ve already been done by now.
-The new oversized crops, farm animals, and countryside world adds so much to family gameplay.
+The new oversized crops, farm animals, and countryside world will add so much to family gameplay.
 Plus the new errands system in Henford-on-Bagley gives you that community feeling that you want out of a sims world.

 But, realistically, some of the best features of this pack, like cooking with the family, children being able to garden, and being able to build ponds on our lots, were added to a base game update.